Floarea1264500/hist/README.md

-The Black Death, one of the deadliest pandemics in human history, peaked in Europe between 1347 and 1351.
+The Chernobyl nuclear disaster in 1986, one of the worst nuclear accidents in history, had far-reaching environmental and health consequences.